No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 Releases happen on the `main` branch first.
-After a release on the `main` branch, those changes from the `main` branch should be merged onto the the `stable` branch Therefore, most recent commit on the `stable` branch should always be a release with a version [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag).
+After a release on the `main` branch, those changes from the `main` branch should be merged onto the the `stable` branch.
+Therefore, the most recent commit on the `stable` branch should always be a release with a version [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag).
-This means that only released code is deployed to the [Production](https://txnduck.vercel.app).
+This means that only “released” code is deployed to the [Production](https://txnduck.vercel.app).